ImranR98/Landscape/README.md

 ### Variables

+- In order to re-use this setup across multiple environments (staging, production, etc.), the component files do not include any hardcoded values that are environment-specific or otherwise sensitive, like domain names or secrets.
-- While the overall structure of the cluster (apps deployed, apps configs, etc.) are hardcoded, many per-environment variables are defined in `VARS.sh` (each environment - staging, production, etc. - can have its own version of this file).
+- Instead, such variables are defined in a `VARS.sh` file (each environment can have its own version of this file).
 - When a component is being installed, the `install_component.sh` script passes the variables on to any child shell scripts, and replaces the variables in any `yaml` files using the `envsubst` command.
-- This means that the scripts and `yaml` files in the component subdirectories should never be applied directly - anytime you need to install or make changes to a component, you must use `install_component.sh` to apply those changes (if you really need to run apply a specific file manually, you need to `source VARS.sh` first, then run the file through `envsubst`).
-- Examples of dynamic variables include:
-    - The domain names for all apps.
-    - The username and hostname of the public-facing proxy server.
-    - Some "secret" values such as some apps' DB credentials, default initial login credentials for some apps, the Cloudflare token, various app config values (such as Ntfy webhook URLs), etc.
-    - Path to the `Main/` directory and any subdirectories needed by various apps.
-- Aside from variables, image tags are replaced by dynamically fetched image hash values during install time by `install_component.sh`.
+- Aside from variable substitution, `install_component.sh` also looks for the `image` property in all Pod specs and replaces the image tags with dynamically fetched image hash values.
 This is useful because it [avoids the use of `imagePullPolicy: Always`](https://kubernetes.io/docs/concepts/containers/images/#image-pull-policy) and avoids rate limiting and version ambiguity issues.
-    - This is another reason for never trying to apply `yaml` files directly - let `install_component.sh` handle it.
     - Note that this only applies to Docker Hub images for now.
+- All the `yaml` file changes described above are made to temporary copies of the files during install time, leaving the original files unchanged.
+  - This means that the scripts and `yaml` files in the component subdirectories should never be applied directly - anytime you need to install or make changes to a component, you must use `install_component.sh` to apply those changes.

 ## Usage